junxit/us-congress-bills-114/metadata.md

 - 2016-07-14 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute and an amendment to the title and with an amended preamble.
 Without written report.
 - 2016-07-14 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute and an amendment to the title and with an amended preamble.
 Without written report.
 - 2016-07-14 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 574.
+- 2016-09-13 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amendment to the Title and an amended preamble by Unanimous Consent.(considered: CR S5677-5678; text of measure as reported in Senate: CR S5677-5678)
+- 2016-09-13 — Resolution agreed to in Senate with an amendment and an amendment to the Title and an amended preamble by Unanimous Consent. (considered: CR S5677-5678; text of measure as reported in Senate: CR S5677-5678)